Skydio/revup/docs/upload.md

 definition of a relative branch.

 **--uploader**
 : Used as the username for naming remote branches.
-The branch syntax is {uploader}/revup/{basebranch}/{topic}.
 If not set value is taken from the portion of "git config user.email" before the "@".

+**--branch-format**
+: Specify how branches are named.
+See the Branch-Format: tag section for options and their meaning.

 **--rebase, -r**
 : By default revup will not push changes if local commits are a pure